zkl21hoang/cloud-iot-weather-data-analysis/README.md

 + Timestamp

-Client can use the download function through the web application to download the spreadsheet type of these records for the data visualization.
+Client can use the download function through the web application to export the weather data to the spreadsheet type of these records for the data visualization.
 For the data visualization part, our team decided to use the data visualization software (PowerBI) to conduct this process.

 + AWS services: Amazon EC2, Amazon RDS, Amazon IAM, Amazon IoT